 Each topic has several activities and an example session plan that tutors can use in their sessions.
 The toolkit is available to staff via Blackboard Learn.
 Training on how to use the resources can be provided by ASK; please email the Transition Project Manager if you would be interested in running training in your department.

-The Pathways to Brunel programme (formerly Uxbridge to Brunel) is open to BTEC students who have applied to Brunel from select local colleges.
+The Pathways to Brunel programme (formerly Uxbridge to Brunel) is open to BTEC students who have selected Brunel as their firm or insurance choice on UCAS.
 The day focuses on the academic skills necessary for success in Higher Education and the differences between BTEC and undergraduate assignments.
 The sessions are led by our Academic Skills Advisors and aim to help students prepare for the academic demands of university.